What Is Flow Cytometry?

 Sorting is performed on cell populations that are positive or negative for a particular parameter.
 Cells are separated using high-frequency oscillation of the single cell sample liquid stream to create drops that are given a positive or negative charge.
 The droplets are then directed to a collection vessel based on their charge.

-Histograms and dot plots are created from the flow cytometry data collected to allow analysis.
+flow cytometry data collected to allow analysis.
 But first, there are several processing steps that should be taken to enable accurate analysis.